Skip to content

 • Cookies are well-loved – Many people enjoy eating cookies.
 Pre-made cookie dough is great for those with a sweet tooth who aren’t necessarily the best bakers.

-• Precedence – There are lots of examples of successful cookie dough fundraisers, and there are many cookie dough companies well-equipped to handle your orders.
+• Precedence – There are many examples of successful cookie dough fundraisers, and there are many cookie dough companies well-equipped to handle your orders.

 Despite these pros, there are some cons that you should consider before kickstarting a cookie fundraiser:

-• Storage – Cookie dough needs to be kept in a freezer to maintain freshness.
+• Storage – Cookie dough must be kept in a freezer to maintain freshness.
 If you’re a large organization with access to freezers, this may not be an issue, but smaller groups might not have the proper storage space.

-• Competitors – Because cookie dough fundraisers are so popular, there may be other groups doing their own, which would decrease your sales.
+• Competitors – Because cookie dough fundraisers are so popular, other groups may be doing their own, which would decrease your sales.

-• Requires extra time and effort – It takes a lot of work to execute a cookie dough fundraiser.
+• Requires extra time and effort – Executing a cookie dough fundraiser requires a lot of work.
 For instance, you’ll need multiple volunteers for both selling and distributing.
 Smaller organizations might not have the numbers to make a substantial profit.
 Remember, you’re only earning a small portion from sales.

 • Health concerns – While cookies are universally loved, they aren’t the healthiest snack.
-Similar to candy fundraisers, cookie fundraisers could deter folks who are on diets or regulating their sugar intake.
+Similar to candy fundraisers, cookie fundraisers could deter people who regulate their sugar intake or are dieting.

 Cookie fundraisers are generally still very effective.
 After all, this fundraising method has been around for years!
 However, it might be worth exploring alternative fundraising platforms, such as RaiseRight, that you can use in conjunction with cookie dough sales.